bubbletroubles/PowerStig/GettingRuleHelp.md

 Validate          Method     bool Validate()
 ```

-Notice that it is a STIG type and not xml, hashtabel, or CustomPsObject.
+Notice that it is a STIG type and not xml, hashtable, or PsCustomObject.
-If you are not famailar with .Net Types, that's ok you just get the benefits.
+If you are not familiar with .Net Types, that's ok you just get the benefits.
 The reason we are highlighting the STIG type with Get-Member is because we have added a method 'GetExceptionHelp' that we hope will simplify working with the rule objects.

-So what does this mean to you in parctice?
+So what does this mean to you in practice?
 If we continue with the STIG object we created above, we can try out the GetExceptionHelp method.
-Provide the STIG ID that you are currenly working on and pass it to the STIG object.
+Provide the STIG ID that you are currently working on and pass it to the STIG object.
 In this example 'V-73487' is giving us some trouble and we need to know more about it and how to work with it.

 ```powershell